manticoresoftware/manticoresearch/manual/Quick_start_guide.md

   * port 9308 for HTTP/HTTPS connections
   * port 9312 for connections from other Manticore nodes and clients based on Manticore binary API

+More details about HTTPS support can be found in our learning course [here](https://play.manticoresearch.com/https/).

 <!-- intro -->
 ##### Connect via MySQL: